-Alma is situated in an area of high-altitude plains known as South Park.
+Alma is situated in an area of high-elevation plains known as South Park.
 The 1895 publication History of the State of Colorado describes the early history of Alma:

 Alma was established in 1872, as a result of the activity on Mount Bross at whose feet it stands.
 J.B.
 Stansell and Abram Bergh built the first house in the town for a Fairplay merchant named James, who established a store therein and gave the place the first name of his wife, "Alma."